fission/fission.io/content/en/docs/reference/fission-cli/fission_function_log.md

 ### Options

 ```
       --name string            Function name
   -f, --follow                 -f |:|: Specify if the logs should be streamed
-  -r, --reverse           -r |:|: Specify the log reverse query base on time, it will be invalid if the 'follow' flag is specified
+  -r, --reverse                -r |:|: Specify the log reverse query base on time, it will be invalid if the 'follow' flag is specified. valid for dbtype as influxdb
       --recordcount int        Get N most recent log records (default 20)
   -d, --detail                 -d |:|: Display detailed information
       --pod string             Function pod name (use the latest pod name if unspecified)
-      --dbtype string     Log database type, e.g. influxdb (currently only influxdb is supported) (default "influxdb")
+      --dbtype string          Log database type, e.g. influxdb (currently influxdb and kubernetes logs are supported) (default "kubernetes")
+      --pod-namespace string   Namespace in which function's pod are created.
+If not specified, function's namespace is used.
+Note: version <1.18 used fission-function as pod's default ns.
   -h, --help                   help for log
 ```

 ### Options inherited from parent commands